 Garnet 2.94 ct*

-Intense violet red rhodolite garnet of 2.94 carat.
-This beautiful stone is distinguished by its bright color in combination with the size of the stone.
-Garnets are usually dark red stones with a subtle tan.
-This is not the case in this case.
-The clarity, color and brilliance of this specimen are extremely good.
+Intense violet red rhodolite garnet of 2.94 carats.
+This beautiful stone is distinguished by its clear color in combination with the size of the stone.
+Garnets are usually dark red stones with a subtle brown tint.
+That is not the case in this case.
+The clarity, color and brilliance of this specimen are exceptionally good.
 A perfect stone for use in jewelry and completely untreated.

 Certificate: House certificate